Drs.Glen & Christy GriffinVeterinarian/owner

 She joined the SWAHC team in March of 2016, and is very much enjoying getting to meet our great clients and explore southern Saskatchewan with her dogs Hank and Jim!

 Patricia is originally from the Swift Current area and began working with us in the spring of 2002 after she graduated from the Animal Health Technology Program at Vermilion Agriculture College.
 She spends time at both the Associate Pet Hospital and Animal Health Centre but mostly at the Animal Health Centre.
 Patricia has sat on the Board of Directors for the Saskatchewan Association of Veterinary Technologists for multiple years and likes to stay active in the Association.
-Patricia lives north of Swift Current on her acreage with her husband Trinity, her sons Tristen and Trey, and daughter Paisley.
+Patricia lives north of Swift Current on her acreage with her husband and three children.
 When not working she loves camping, playing sports and anything to do with animals

 Angelee graduated from Olds College in 1998 as an Animal Health Technologist and joined our team at that time.
 She has slightly modified her role at the clinic and is now our official book keeper.
 She spends all of her professional time at the Animal Health Centre.
 She grew up on a ranch near Swift Current and now resides on an acreage with her husband Shawn and two kids, Clay and Gracie.
 She keeps herself busy around home and running her kids to different sporting events.